rphair/frankenwallet/docs/install/internal.md

 >
 > This comment that it will be changing "partition tables" is **no cause for concern** because it only applies to the virtual device for the encrypted volume (in this case, `nvme0n1p10_crypt`): *not* your disk's partition table!

-This inappropriate warning is because the main option of the installer (the one we can't use)  creates a "logical volume" for encrypted partitions used for the operating system: and so it's displayed here even though we haven't set up one of these. 😜
+This inappropriate warning is given because the main option of the installer (the one we can't use)  creates a "logical volume" for encrypted partitions used for the operating system: and so it's displayed here even though we haven't set up one of these. 😜

-{: .important}
+{: .highlight}
-> *"Why can't I just put /boot in my root, where it normally would be?"*
+> *"Wait...
+Why can't I just put `/boot` in my root, where it normally would be?"*

 This seems like it would make sense because `/` is already being encrypted, and it would save the trouble of having 2 separate encrypted filesystems.
 In fact, this configuration is [known to work in Linux even if `/boot` is encrypted](https://wiki.archlinux.org/title/GRUB#Encrypted_/boot).
 But if you select this in the installer, it will say: